style-atlas/code-challenge/readme.md

 1. Either fork an existing repository, or create a new one...
 2. Make a branch where you will perform your work...
-3. Create a pull request from that branch back to master...
+3. Create a pull request from that branch back to either https://github.com/style-atlas/graphql-pokemon or send us an email with the diff
-4. Email us a link to the pull request

 ### Examples / Ideas: